Yussuf-Ada/Frontend/README.md

 3. Save your workout to track your progress over time
 4. View your workout history to monitor improvements

+## Documentation

+- API response examples can be found in the testing-screenshots folder, showing successful API interactions with the backend as well as error responses.
+This folder also contains the DB schema and logs from Supabase.

 ## Testing

 Run the test suite with: